Fungrim/typeframed/README.md

 Likewise the checksum is optional.
 If included it should contain a fast checksum (such as the default CRC32) on the protobuf message in its binary form.

 # Embedding ID in .proto files #
 Typeframed uses an option field in protobuf to embed ID information for each message.
-En example protofile for a *hello world* example might look like this:
+An example protofile for a *hello world* example might look like this:

 ```
 package test;